What does it mean when “snow routes” are in effect?

 Please review the weather communications carefully to determine if snow routes are in effect for the morning only or for the morning and afternoon routes.
 Depending on where you live, a snow route may or may not be necessary.
 It is the responsibility of families to know if they live on a snow route.
 Bus drivers may also remind students if they live in a snow route area.

 Families of young children are reminded of the Return Home Plan communicated with them at the start of the school year.
 The same information and plan applies for a snow route.
 Please make arrangements to ensure the safety of your child at snow route stops.

 How can I find my snow route?

 Depending on where you live, you may or may not have a snow route.
 If schools are on snow routes pick up times will vary.
-To find your snow route, visit our Snow Routes webpage and click on your school.
-Transportation will make individual arrangements for special education buses which do not follow the snow routes.
+To find your snow route, visit our Snow Routes webpage.
+Transportation will make individual arrangements for students who receive specialized transportation which do not follow the snow routes.